openforis/sepal-doc/docs/source/feature/project.rst

 .. tip::

-    If you don't want your recipe to be associated with any project, unfilter the list before clicking on :btn:`<fas fa-plus> Add recipe`.
+    If you don't want your recipe to be associated with any project, unfilter the list before clicking on :btn:`<fa-solid fa-plus> Add recipe`.

 Edit recipies
 ^^^^^^^^^^^^^

 Recipe behavior can be edited directly from this view.
-Click the :btn:`<fas fa-edit> Edit` button to open the edition interface.
+Click the :btn:`<fa-solid fa-edit> Edit` button to open the edition interface.

 .. thumbnail:: ../_images/feature/project/edit-recipes.png
     :title: The recipe edit interface